 Here are some recent topics:

 Selection of an appropriate longevity model and detection of abrupt changes in longevity dynamics is critical for the insurance industry.
-In this project, we investigate the model choice issue by the use of regularization and bayesian statistics.
-Regularization is a great tool to reduce overfitting and bayesian statistics allows to account for parameter and model uncertainty.

 Pricing life insurance contracts with financial death and survival guarantees boils down to solving a high-dimensional pricing problem.
 In this project, we show that the price is the solution of a multi-dimensional partial differential equation in continuous time.
 By using the connection between PDE and BSDE, we solve the problem numerically by deep neural networks.